Ancient Gandhara Stone Buddha Fragment | Circa 1st–5th Century AD Artifact

 Features

-- Evidence of Greco-Roman influence in form and elegance
+- Evidence of Greco-Roman artistic influence

 - Mounted on a modern black display stand